tsinghua-ideal/Syno/docs/plans.md

 ### Hash

-- [ ] Fix hash collision.
+- [x] Fix hash collision.
 (If not possible, try finding data structures that tolerate collisions.)
+(Temporarily this seems fixed?)

 ## CodeGen